Last Updated on Samuel Franklinby

 Co-op Tier: B

 SWAT is an initially strong perk choice for Killing Floor 2 players with a great foundation that allows you to mow through smaller ZEDs and thin waves for the rest of your allies.
-Doing this with the submachine gun variant the SWAT is focused on high fire rate and lots of bullets while also having some ability to tank and crowd control for the team.
+Doing this with the submachine gun variant the SWAT is focused on high fire rate and lots of bullets while also having some ability to tank or crowd control for the team.

 Your perks when playing as SWAT boost your magazine size for greater carnage alongside the usual damage boost to your weapon type.
 Perk skills are similarly themed with opportunities to boost your armour or movement, improve the damage of your backup pistol, reload speed and utility through additional armour, ammo or to slow down ZEDs.